TriEmbed/quercus/hardware/README.md

 4. Test 0.70 SMD adapter
 5. Bring all 20 SMD adapter pins out to male headers
 6. Thoroughly test reset and boot circuits
-7. Up the footprint for more silkscreen room and easier hand-soldering
+7. Widen the board for more silkscreen room
-8. Add DBUS connector
+8. Add Digilent Pmod (AMP MODUL MTE) eight position I2C connector.
+No support for 6/12pos Pmod connectors, only I2C for now.
-9. Provide conditioned 5v rail, 8 channel I2C compatible level shifter
+9. Provide conditioned 5v rail, (4, 8?) channel I2C compatible level shifter
 10. Tesselated C3 module, not the one that fits in a slot.
 (Still AI-Thinker or Expressif?)
 11. Power switch between VBUS and rest of board
 12. Conditioned VBUS available as 5V source